xcp-ng/xcp-ng-org/docs/installation/upgrade.md

 4. Follow the installation procedure on the [installation page](../install-xcp-ng#start-the-host).

 :::warning
-You must boot the ISO in the firmware mode that was used for initial installation : UEFI or BIOS.
+You must boot the ISO in the firmware mode that was used for initial installation: UEFI or BIOS.
 Otherwise, the installer won't detect the existing installation and offer to upgrade.
 :::

 5. When offered the choice, choose to upgrade your existing XCP-ng installation.